 Transparency

-During the entire NDCs implementation period, Parties should provide or update (inform changes on) information on sectors, methodologies, metrics and assumptions used to measure and track progress made in implementing and achieving their NDCs (in line with what was communicated in their NDCs).
+During the entire NDCs implementation period, Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances provide or update (inform changes on) information on sectors, methodologies, metrics and assumptions used to measure and track progress made in implementing and achieving their NDCs (in line with what was communicated in their NDCs).

 Accuracy

-Parties should increase over time the accuracy of emissions and removals estimates used to set mitigation goals and track progress of the implementation and achievement of these goals under NDC.
+Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances increase over time the accuracy of emissions and removals estimates used to set mitigation goals and track progress of the implementation and achievement of these goals under NDC.
 This implies, therefore, that GHG emissions and removals should not be over-or under-estimated.

 Consistency (according to Article 13 of the PA and the paragraph 27 b) of the Decision 1/CP.21)

-Parties should ensure consistency between the methodological approaches used to set the mitigation goal under its NDC (and also baselines/reference point) and the methodological approach used to measure and track progress in the implementation of NDC;
+Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances ensure consistency between the methodological approaches used to set the mitigation goal under its NDC (and also baselines/reference point) and the methodological approach used to measure and track progress in the implementation of NDC;

-Also, when baselines or a reference point/period and mitigation goals under their NDCs are set, Parties have to ensure consistency between methodological approaches and data used to calculate National GHG Inventories and those used to calculate baselines or reference point/period and set mitigation goals;
+Also, when baselines or a reference point/period and mitigation goals under their NDCs are set, Parties have as appropriate in accordance with CBDR-RC in light of their different national circumstances to ensure consistency between methodological approaches and data used to calculate National GHG Inventories and those used to calculate baselines or reference point/period and set mitigation goals;

 Completeness (according to Article 13 of the PA and the paragraphs 31 c) and d) of Decision 1/CP.21)

-Parties should strive to include all IPCC categories and estimate all anthropogenic emissions and removals included in their NDCs across the entire NDCs period.
+Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances strive to include all IPCC categories and estimate all anthropogenic emissions and removals included in their NDCs across the entire NDCs period.
 Once a Party includes a source or sink in its NDC, it should continue to include it;

-Parties should provide an explanation (when communicate their NDCs or report progress in their implementation) of why any sector or category of emissions or removals is excluded.
+Parties should as appropriate in accordance with CBDR-RC in light of their different national circumstances provide an explanation (when communicate their NDCs or report progress in their implementation) of why any sector or category of emissions or removals is excluded.

 Comparability

-In order to ensure comparability amongst NDC and to facilitate assessment of collective progress towards the achievement of global goals, Parties should use common metrics (for example GWPs) and methodologies provided by the IPCC and adopted by the CMA.
-The CMA should update periodically metrics and methodologies that Parties should be used to communicate and track progress of their NDCs.
+In order to ensure comparability amongst NDC and to facilitate assessment of collective progress towards the achievement of global goals, developed country Parties should use common metrics (for example GWPs) and methodologies provided by the IPCC and adopted by the CMA.
+The CMA should update periodically metrics and methodologies that developed country Parties should be used to communicate and track progress of their NDCs.

 Environmental integrity and double counting